-This leaflet will provide you with information regarding what to expect following an ankle fracture (A "fracture" and "break" are the same in orthopaedics).
-It will describe some of the possible signs and symptoms and treatments you will be given.
+This leaflet will provide you with information regarding what to expect following a foot fracture.
+A "fracture" and "break" are the same in orthopaedics.

+It will describe some of the possible signs and symptoms and treatment you will be given.